MichaelCurrin/python-twitter-guide/docs/auth.md

 ### Add waiting

-You don't have to worry about waiting for most cases - Tweepy will tell you it is waiting and it will wait.
+You don't have to worry about waiting when rate limit is reached.
+Use `wait_on_rate_limit` to enable this and `wait_on_rate_limit_notify` to get notified on the console that the app is waiting.

 ```python
 tweepy.API(